Evil Under the Sun: French adaptation

 The novel was adapted as a 2019 episode of the French television series Les Petits Meurtres d'Agatha Christie.

-Video game adaptation
+Video game

 On 17 October 2007, The Adventure Company released a PC game adaptation of the book, which features actor Kevin Delaney as Hercule Poirot.
 This version includes the character of Captain Hastings as the player-character; as a game, Poirot re-creates the story, but allows Hastings to step into Poirot's shoes and solve the mystery as he would.